 As with all supplements, you want to use a supplement that your body will absorb to get the full benefit.
 No one wants to buy supplements they flush down the toilet!

 THE DISADVANTAGES OF CHOOSING LIQUID COLLAGEN SUPPLEMENTS

 Although liquid collagen is super convenient, taste can be a big issue.
 Collagen peptides are not the best tasting ingredients - especially if you are using marine or chicken collagens!
 This can obviously be off-putting to some but if that doesn't bother you, then it's manageable.

-The other issue with collagen protein powder is that it comes in a tub and requires you to make a drink, smoothie, or mix it into food.
+The other issue with collagen powder is that it comes in a tub and requires you to make a drink, smoothie, or mix it into food.
 This is not always the most convenient method for busy people.

-There's no denying it that collagen is a great nutrient that your body and skin needs in order to look and feel good.
-One of the big reasons why so many take collagen is that it can really help to recapture your youth and provide that plump, glowing and healthy skin that you're after.
+There's no denying it that a collagen supplement is a great nutrient that your body and skin needs in order to look and feel good.
+One of the big reasons why so many take collagen products is that it can really help to recapture your youth and provide that plump, glowing and healthy skin that you're after.
 It is also a great supplement for overall wellness and health.

 Regardless of what type of collagen you choose, whether it's liquid collagen or collagen powder, do your research.
 Try to learn about what types of collagen peptides you want, What collagen types (i.e. type iii collagen, etc.) are in the product, what other ingredients can be added to the collagen to help with absorption and other health benefits, and find a company you can trust.
 Also, speak to your doctor before you start taking dietary supplements to make sure you are doing everything right for your health.
 They may also make suggestions on what your body needs and what it might have enough of.